mindspore-ai/mindscience/MindFlow/applications/data_driven/cae_lstm/README.md

 ### Dataset

-Source: Numerical simulation flow field data of one-dimensional Sod shock tube, Shu-Osher problem, Tow-dimensional Riemann problem and Kelvin-Helmholtz instability problem, provided by Professor Yu Jian from the School of Aeronautic Science and Engineering, Beihang University
+Source: Numerical simulation flow field data of one-dimensional Sod shock tube, Shu-Osher problem, Tow-dimensional Riemann problem, Kelvin-Helmholtz instability problem and cylinder flow, provided by Professor Yu Jian from the School of Aeronautic Science and Engineering, Beihang University

-Establishment method: The calculation status and establishment method of the dataset can be found in [paper](https://doi.org/10.13700/j.bh.1001-5965.2022.0085)
+Establishment method: The calculation status and establishment method of the dataset in the first four cases can be found in paper: [Ruoye Xiao, Jian Yu, Zhengxiao Ma.
+Applicability of Convolutional Autoencoder in reduced-order model of unsteady compressible flows[J/OL].
+Journal of Beihang University: 1-16[2023-07-25].DOI:10.13700/j.bh.1001-5965.2022.0085.](https://doi.org/10.13700/j.bh.1001-5965.2022.0085)
+The cylinder case can be found in paper: [Ma Z, Yu J, Xiao R. Data-driven reduced order modeling for parametrized time-dependent flow problems[J].
+Physics of Fluids, 2022, 34(7).](https://pubs.aip.org/aip/pof/article/34/7/075109/2847227/Data-driven-reduced-order-modeling-for)

 Data description:
 Sod shock tube: The coordinate range is \[0, 1\], and there is a thin film at x=0.5 in the middle.
 At the initial moment, remove the thin film in the middle of the shock tube and study the changes in gas density in the shock tube.
 The calculation time t ranges from \[0, 0.2\] and is divided into an average of 531 time steps.
 A total of 531 flow field snapshots, each with a matrix size of 256.